System Design Space

 Mixed platform

-A common pattern is REST at the edge, gRPC between services, and GraphQL or BFF as the client-facing facade.
+In practice the styles are combined more often than one is picked: REST at the edge, gRPC between services, and GraphQL or BFF as the client-facing facade.
+The cost is several contracts and error models you must hold in your head at once.

 Common anti-patterns